farhanrauf27/Job-Portal/README.md

 run the command php artisan queue:work

 Email is setup on:
-1. Job Creation by the company
+1. Job Creation by the company.
-2. Status of the application change by the company
+2. Status of the application change by the company.